StarkAg/sih-2024-garv/README.md

-# GARV - Webpage Project
+# SIH 2024 - GARV: Webpage Project

-A modern, responsive webpage showcasing GARV's solution with a clean UI design and interactive elements.
+A modern, responsive webpage showcasing GARV's solution, developed for Smart India Hackathon 2024.

 ## 📋 Project Overview

 GARV is a web-based project featuring a professional landing page with navigation, hero sections, and interactive components.
-The project demonstrates modern web design principles with a focus on user experience.
+The project demonstrates modern web design principles with a focus on user experience, developed as part of Smart India Hackathon 2024.

 ## 🎨 Features